 Younger friends of mine, I realize, largely know Williams for his string of infamously treacly film roles and repetitive schtick.
 The former I mostly avoided — I've never seen Patch Adams or Bicentennial Man or even Mrs. Doubtfire.
 The latter I rued, because Williams clearly couldn't help but be on in those situations and he would naturally fall back on familiar bits, yet the fact was that when true spontaneity struck he could be articulate, insightful, and freshly funny as hell on topics ranging from world events to his own demons.

 He continued to surprise throughout his career.
 Darker roles from Moscow on the Hudson to TV's Homicide to Insomnia showed tremendous depth.
 He popped up clowning around with Bill Irwin in Bobby McFerrin's "Don't Worry, Be Happy" video, sure, but on McFerrin's previous album, 1986's Spontaneous Inventions, Williams guested for a live improvisational number called "Beverly Hills Blues" which, like his work as the Genie in 1992's Aladdin, proved that when he applied his mad creativity within some kind of structure the result was magic.

 Williams, I believe, would have surprised us again — many times over — had depression not taken irrevocable hold of him the morning of August 11th.
-He wasn't done, damn it; that's what hurts me as a fan, just as in immeasurably larger ways it surely hurts his friends and family.
-He wasn't done.
+He wasn't finished, damn it; that's what hurts me as a fan, just as in immeasurably larger ways it surely hurts his friends and family.
+He wasn't finished.